krifshearer/HospitalManagementSystem/README.md

 # HospitalManagementSystem
-My SQL Database Model of an example Hospital management System (done with MySQl)
+SQL Database Model of an example Hospital management System (MySQL)

 This project was inspired by https://github.com/hrishikeshathalye/Hospital-Management-System-DBMS.
 It uses similar ER structure; although, I've added, manipulated, and